 Depending on how EPDM rubber is manufactured, it can offer a range of additional properties alongside its main features.
 White EPDM, for instance, brings together the exceptional performance associated with classic EPDM rubber and the environmental benefits of a highly reflective surface to create a cost and energy efficient solution.

 What sets apart the manufacturing process behind this type of EPDM from how EPDM rubber is made traditionally is the addition of an extra element to the base polymers and oils making up the EPDM membrane.
 White EPDM membrane, for instance, contains titanium dioxide which protects the polymer by reflecting harmful UV rays.
 The UV resistance of a black EPDM membrane, meanwhile, is enhanced by adding carbon black and using it to convert UV rays into heat.

-EPDM rubber sheets are commonly used across a range of construction applications, including electrical gaskets, door and window glazing, as well as various waterproofing solutions.
+EPDM rubber rolls are commonly used across a range of construction applications, including electrical gaskets, door and window glazing, as well as various waterproofing solutions.
 As we mentioned above, thanks to its unrivalled versatility and durability, EPDM rubber has cemented itself as the most popular choice when it comes to commercial roofing.
 Having withstood the test of time, EPDM rubber delivers unparalleled long-term performance, winning over contractors and roof consultants around the globe.

 Having proven itself to be an exceptionally durable waterproofing solution, EPDM rubber roofing has gradually become the preferred roofing system for flat roof surfaces.
 In most projects, EPDM rubber roofing is applied either in the form of a liquid EPDM adhesive or a special roofing EPDM tape.